kform-dev/choreo-docs/docs/03-devguide/01_about.md

 ## Reconcilers

 Reconcilers are another pivotal component of `Choreo`.
 They attach to a resource in Choreo and react to resource changes triggering necessary updates and adjustments based on their business logic.
-Choreo support the following reconciler types
+Choreo support the following reconciler types right now.

 - go template
 - jinja2 template